-This kernel does not perform well (Figure 11), which may be attributed to its memory access pattern.
+This kernel does not perform well (Table 2), due to its memory access pattern.
 Remember that one gets better performance on memory access when consecutive threads access consecutive elements.
-In this kernel consecutive threads access elements in a strided fashion.
-Thread zero accesses element 0 and n, thread one accesses element 2 and n + 2.
-It would have been much better if thread i accessed element i and i and i which brings us to the next reduction kernel.
+In this kernel, consecutive threads access elements in a strided fashion.
+Thread zero accesses elements 0 and 1, thread one accesses elements 2 and 3.
+It would have been much better if thread i accessed element i and n + i, for some stride n, which brings us to the next reduction kernel.